-How to Paint with Sharpies and Alcohol
+Super Simple Craft: How to Paint with Sharpies and Alcohol (You Only Need 3 Supplies!)

 Before you get too excited, I’m not talking about painting with wine, I’m talking about rubbing alcohol.
 Although, feel free to add the wine if you like.
 Just drink it, don’t paint with it.
 Or maybe wine is a fantastic additive for paint.